 Gently peel cooled eggs (Tip: crack the eggs with the back of the spoon and use spoon to help me lift off the shell starting at the bottom of the egg where there is a gap between the egg and shell).
 Set aside.

 Place eggs into marinade.
-Optional: Place plastic wrap on top of the eggs to push them deeper into the marinade for a more even brown color.
-Cover container with lid and let this rest in the fridge for at least 5 hours or overnight.
+Tip: Place clean paper towel or plastic wrap on top of the eggs to push them deeper into the marinade for a more even brown color.

 Enjoy over rice or noodles with suggested garnishes.